kamilalbinski/investment_portfolio/README.md

 ## 🚀 Overview

-**Investment Portfolio Manager** is a full-featured desktop application and backend pipeline for tracking and analyzing personal investments.
-It supports automated data import from brokers/banks, return calculation, time series aggregation, and export-ready reporting — all managed through a user-friendly GUI or programmable CLI.
+**Investment Portfolio Manager** is a desktop application and backend pipeline for tracking and analyzing personal investments.
+It supports automated data import from brokers/banks, return calculation, time series aggregation, and export-ready reporting — all managed through a GUI or programmable CLI.

 ---